bobbyiscool123/Discord_messages_dump/README.md

 *   **Message Retrieval:** Fetches all messages from a given Discord channel.
 *   **Formatted Output:** Saves messages to a text file with author names, timestamps, and message content.
-*   **Secure Credential Handling:** Uses a `.env` file to store your Discord user token securely (not committed to the repository).
+*   **Secure Credential Handling:** Uses a `.env` file (already included, not committed to the repository) to store your Discord user token securely.
 *   **File Save Dialog:** Allows users to choose where to save the output file, including filename.
-*   **Pagination:** Handles Discord API's pagination, allowing to retrieve all messages in a channel without limitations.
+*   **Pagination:** Handles Discord API's pagination, allowing retrieval of all messages in a channel without limitations.
 *   **Rate Limit Handling:** Respects Discord's API rate limits with a slight delay between requests.

 ## How to Use